🚩 CBRS is now trading on Nasdaq — closed day 1 at $311 (+68% from $185 IPO price). View Cerebras trading day analysis →

 Note on the comparison: Single H100 inference speed (~100–150 tokens/sec) vs. WSE-3 (1,200–2,000 tokens/sec) is the legitimate apples-to-apples for a single-chip comparison.
 In practice, inference at scale uses H100 clusters of 8–1,000s of GPUs, which changes the economics but not the per-chip latency profile.
 Nvidia's upcoming Blackwell B200 chips are expected to narrow the inference gap.

-• Bull case: Inference becomes dominant AI workload; $24.6B backlog converts; IPO at $28B+ unlocks secondary gains
+• Bull case: Inference becomes dominant AI workload; $24.6B backlog converts; $67B market cap has room for 5-10x

-• Bear case: Nvidia Blackwell closes inference gap; OpenAI concentration risk; CUDA ecosystem lock-in proves insurmountable
+• Bear case: Nvidia Blackwell closes inference gap; OpenAI reduces dependency; ~130x revenue is too expensive

 📈 Nvidia (NVDA)

 Nvidia is the defining company of the AI era.
-Its H100 GPU became the reserve currency of AI infrastructure — companies measured their AI capabilities in "H100 equivalents."
-The CUDA programming ecosystem, developed over 15+ years, is the deepest software moat in semiconductors: every AI researcher, every ML framework (PyTorch, TensorFlow, JAX), and every cloud provider has optimized for CUDA.
+Its H100 GPU became the reserve currency of AI infrastructure — companies measured AI capabilities in "H100 equivalents."
+The CUDA ecosystem, built over 15+ years, is the deepest software moat in semiconductors: every AI researcher, every ML framework, and every cloud provider has optimized for CUDA.
 This is not a moat Cerebras or anyone else will overcome quickly.

-Nvidia's response to inference challengers is instructive: rather than ignoring them, Nvidia has shipped TensorRT, its inference optimization stack, and continues to push performance curves with each GPU generation.
-The H200 and Blackwell architectures directly target inference workloads — Nvidia is aware of the threat and competing.
+Nvidia's response to inference challengers is instructive: rather than ignoring them, Nvidia shipped TensorRT and continues pushing performance curves.
+The H200 and Blackwell B200 architectures directly target inference workloads — Nvidia is competing in Cerebras's territory.

-• Bear case: Hyperscaler custom silicon + inference specialists erode market share; $2.7T valuation assumes too much
+• Bear case: Hyperscaler custom silicon (Google TPUs, AWS Trainium) + inference specialists erode market share

 • Key risk: Customer concentration in hyperscalers who are actively building competing chips